×

 I’m sorry Dave, I can’t do that

-For the film 2001: A Space Odyssey, actor Douglas Rain created arguably one of the most perfect renditions of neutral English ever.
+For the film 2001: A Space Odyssey, actor Douglas Rain created arguably one of the most perfect renditions of Neutral English ever.

-For the voice of HAL, the psychotic computer, director Stanley Kubrick wanted a particular quality: “I would describe the quality as being sincere, intelligent, disarming, the intelligent friend next door, the Winston Hibler/Walt Disney approach.
-The voice is neither patronizing, nor is it intimidating, nor is it pompous, overdramatic, or actorly.
+He said, “I would describe the quality as being sincere, intelligent, disarming, the intelligent friend next door, the Winston Hibler/Walt Disney approach.
+The voice is neither patronising, nor is it intimidating, nor is it pompous, overdramatic, or actorly.
 Despite this, it is interesting.”

 As the voice of HAL, Rain takes us on an emotional odyssey over the middle section of the film: starting with nurturing assurance, which later becomes foreboding as the errors build-up, then terrifying as he kills the crew, and finally pathetic in the final moments as the computer pleads for its life.
-And all of this without ever changing his voice.

 This is the true power of the truly neutral accent, which we at Voquent do not want to overlook.

 Although Rain’s tone does not vary, the meaning of his neutral tone shifts in response to the unfolding events.
-It is the audience’s own emotions and perceptions, projected onto his voice, which makes Rain’s performance so compelling; and it is his genius as an actor that his voice is able to carry these different interpretations.
-In essence, his neutrality is supercharging the dramatic meaning of the events.
+It is the audience’s own emotions and perceptions, projected onto his voice, which makes Rain’s performance so compelling.

 Douglas Rain